chomyczek/simple-geolocation-api/README.md

 ### add

-**Description:** Allows the creation of a new geolocation record.
+**Description:** Allows the creation of a new geolocation record in database.
 This route can be useful if you want to store or cache results obtained from external services.

 #### Query Parameters: